pyinstaller/pyinstaller/doc/source/Manual.rst

 The |PyInstaller| `FAQ`_ page has work-arounds for some common problems.
-Code examples for some advanced uses and some common problems are available on our Recipe_ web-page.
+Code examples for some advanced uses and some common problems are available on our `PyInstaller Recipes`_ page.
 Some of the recipes there include:

 * A more sophisticated way of collecting data files